flapjacksynbio/flapjack_api/source/index.html.md

 Flapjack is a data management and analysis tool for genetic circuit design.
 The system is implemented as a web app with a backend data registry and analysis engine accessible as a REST API.
 This API is fully documented in the following [GitHub Repository](https://github.com/SynBioUC/flapjack_api), and also we have developed a python package for easier access to the Flapjack API, this package is available in it's [GitHub Repository](https://github.com/SynBioUC/flapjack) and you can see the documentation in the following [web page](https://synbiouc.github.io/flapjack/).

+The Flapjack API is devided in two types, a RESTful API and a websocket API.
+## What is a REST API?

+Firstly, an API, or application programming interface, is define set of rules that define how applications or diveces can connect and communicate with each other.
+A way to design this applications is the RESTful API architeture, in which using HTTP request you can access to the data.

+This architecture uses a define set of data types to access to a database, these sets are ``GET``, ``PUT``, ``POST`` and ``DELETE``.

+``GET``: Is used to retrive data.
+``PUT``: Is utilized to change the state, or to update a resourse in the database.
+``POST``: Allows us to upload data.
+``DELETE``: To delete a certain information from the repository of data.

 # Authentication

+Authentication is one of the endpoints of the API, this endpoint is used to register, log in and refresh the token.
 ## Register
 > To register in Flapjack, use this code: